Dr Jason Chow, Consultant Medical Oncologist at Cromwell Hospital, answers questions about his role and the medical oncology field.

 What attracted you to specialising in medical oncology?

-Please introduce The International Cancer Care Network and how this organisation supports patients.
+Can you tell us more about The International Cancer Care Network and how it supports patients?

 What does a ‘typical’ day in your life look like?